-William B. Ruggles Journalist Scholarship
+William B. Ruggles Journalism Scholarship

-Officers, directors and employees of the National Institute for Labor Relations Research, the National Right to Work Committee, Members of the Selection Review Committee and their families are not eligible.
+(Officers, directors, and employees of the National Institute for Labor Relations Research, the National Right to Work Committee, Members of the Selection Review Committee, and their families are not eligible.)

 CRITERIA FOR SELECTION